SUworkshops/genomics22/index.md

 </p>

 <p>
 In order to successfully complete the workshop and get a certificate, attending all sessions for 7 weeks is required.
 In case of missing a week, the participants will not be allowed to join to the workshop sessions for the rest of the weeks as well.

-If you want to attend this workshop and join us on this journey, please fill out the registration form below.
+If you want to attend this workshop and join us on this journey, please fill out the application form below.
 You will be notified shortly after a review process.
 </p>

 <p class="text-center">
   <a href="https://forms.gle/b44DxKu2FpfQV79n7">
-    <button type="button" class="btn btn-info">Registration Form</button>
+    <button type="button" class="btn btn-info">Application Form</button>
   </a>
 </p>
 {% endif %}